FK Budućnost Podgorica: The 1945–1975 period

 After the war, the club was refounded under the name FK Budućnost.
 Their first game was played on 1 May 1945, against FK Lovćen at Cetinje (4–2).
 In January 1946, Budućnost played its first international friendly game after the war against KF Tirana (6–1) in Podgorica.
 Soon after that, the team from Podgorica won the first official football competition after World War II in the Montenegrin Republic League for the 1946 season, which meant they were placed in the inaugural season of the Yugoslav First League (1946–47).
-During the six matches, Budućnost didn't have a single defeat and made one of the biggest official victories in the team's history against Arsenal (8–0).
+During the six matches, Budućnost did not have a single defeat and made one of the biggest official victories in the team's history against Arsenal (8–0).

 In their first game in the First Yugoslav League, FK Budućnost played on 25 August 1946 against Dinamo Zagreb (2–2), in front of 5,000 spectators in Podgorica, which was equal with the town population of that time.
 On 16 March 1947, Budućnost defeated NK Nafta 9–0.
 Until today, it remains the biggest home victory of Budućnost in the First League.

 Until 1955, FK Budućnost played three seasons in the Yugoslav First League, four in the Yugoslav Second League and three in the Montenegrin Republic League.
 During this entire period, their head coach was Vojin Božović, who still holds two records in the club's history, Manager with most seasons (10) and with the most official games (199).
 In the season 1953, FK Budućnost made the biggest victory in their official games history, against Iskra away (13–1).

 From 1955 to 1960, the team from Podgorica was a permanent participant of the Yugoslav First League.
 Their best performance of that era occurred in the 1956–57 and 1958–59, finishing as a ninth-placed team.